Poikilos/BackupGoNow/README.md

 * If the program fails to load, client needs to download the runtime (such as .NET framework or Mono)

 ## Changes

-## Known Issues:
-* prevent pushing button twice from crashing program
+* (2007-01-25) prevent pushing button twice from crashing program

+## Known Issues

+## Developer Notes
+* This program requires Microsoft® .NET® framework 2.0 compiler or later, or Mono 2.0 compiler or later to compile.
+* Any files in folder named "share" may need to be placed in the working directory of the program